aosabook/500lines/search-engine/handaxeweb.md

 handaxeweb: a minimalist literate-programming system
 ====================================================

+**Note for 500lines project**: I’m adding handaxeweb to this project not because I think it should appear in the book, but just because I want to be able to use it to avoid source code duplication.

 > Let us change our traditional attitude to the construction
 > of programs: Instead of imagining that our main task is to
 > instruct a computer what to do, let us concentrate rather